Section Image

 Recreation around lakes and mountains

 Middlebury is located in the foothills of the Green Mountains, where the deep woods and sweeping vistas once inspired Robert Frost's poems.
 Locals can head 20 minutes into the mountains to visit campgrounds, hiking trails and skiing at the Middlebury Snowbowl.
-Lake Dumore and Lake Champlain are also around 20 minutes away, offering swimming and boating opportunities.
-“On Champlain, we have these great bass fishing tournaments, and the outdoor activities keep people warm in the winter,” Fortier says.
-“Between the lakes and the mountains, there’s plenty of four-season activities.”
+“We have a wide range of four-season activities that take care of the difficulty of cold winters,” Fortier says.
+Lake Dumore and Lake Champlain are also around 20 minutes away, offering swimming, boating and fishing tournaments.
+“Between the lakes and the mountains and the activities, I can't imagine a more beautiful place to live,” Fortier adds.

 Art galleries, theater productions and a new library